freespirit/RSNA-Pneumonia-Detection-Challenge/README.md

 The goal is to detect regions of <b>chest radiograph</b> images that could suggest visual signal for pneumonia.

 ## Course of action
-The task sounds very similar to object detection so the first approach could be using/implementing a State of the Art object detection algorithm, for example YOLO.
+The task sounds very similar to object detection so it may be a good idea to experiment with state of the art object detection models.

+### EDA
+Of course, it's best to start with some exploratory data analysis.
+Some graphs and stats could be found in `eda.py` - it's a simple python file.
+It's run in `Atom` with `Hydrogen` for simplicity and faster iteration as well as history tracking.